dosipod/SrWiki/Contributing-to-SR-WLED.md

 * Commitment.
 You're really keen on WLED and have a long term commitment to support the community.

-Knowledge required:
+## Knowledge required:

 * Github versioning, commits, branching, merging.
 * FastLED (for animations), combined with NeoPixelBus.
 * Junior/intermediate level C programming.
+Please use the opportunity for a code review by making pull requests.
 * HTML, CSS, Javascript, XML, JSON, npm for any UI changes.
 * WLED coding standards.

 We still have the occasional issue with our dev/master branches where we lose connectivity with the web server.
 This was most prevalent with the ESP8266 branch in AP mode, and precipitated a re-write for that platform.
 As a result of this ongoing issue, we are sensitive to new functionality being added without adequate testing.

 In conclusion, the most important factors are commitment, teamwork, communication, documentation, testing, testing and more testing.
 Oh yea, and a bit of new code as well, just so long as it's thoroughly tested across the range of supported environments.

+## Can I help?

+This is a community project, and contributions are be welcome!
+We're always up for a good PR (pull request).

 Just remember that any code you add will need to be maintained when we attempt to incorporate future versions of WLED.
 It's easy to add new code; maintaining it across multiple versions of WLED is a whole other matter.
 Be sparing with your additions.